 Welcome to our Annual Wedding Report for 2020!

 For those who don’t know, we publish this report each year.
 Last year’s report can be seen here.
 In this year’s report, we will talk about a variety of trends that range from the rising cost of weddings, to the projected impacts of COVID19 on the wedding industry.
-We hope this helps you with your own wedding planning.

 Much of the last year saw an increase in the size of guest lists, amenities, and dollars spent on weddings.
 Based on a PlanEvents.ca survey, the planned guest list had an average of approximately 280 people.
 That is a 30-person increase since our last report.
 One interesting trend we saw was that once the lower mainland entered a lock down in March 2020, survey respondents began to plan for even larger guest lists (our assumption is that these couples were planning for post-lock down).
 The average guest list size for this group of survey respondents was about 357 people, for people who took the survey once North America went into lock down due to COVID19.
 The larger guest list sizes surprised the PlanEvents.ca team because we expected that after quarantine, the planned guest lists would shrink.